Holonomic equations and efficient random generation of binary trees: The bijection

 when compared to the equation:

 First, if we use a construction based on that equation, a Motzkin tree of size $n$ can be built from a Motzkin tree of size $n-1$ or from a Motzkin tree of size $n-2$.
 Thus there are at least two cases to consider.
-Actually $6$ cases as we will see.
+Actually $7$ cases as we will see, since the construction of a Motzkin tree of size $n-1$ splits in $4$ cases and the construction of a Motzkin tree of size $n-2$ splits in $3$ cases.
 Notice that $M_n$ counts both the number of Motzkin trees of size $n$ and the slanting trees with $n+2$ leaves.